 - Payments to existing Ethereum addresses (including smart-contracts).

 - Fees conveniently payable in token being transferred.

 - Withdrawals to mainnet in under 15 min.

 - Multisig support.

 # Problems zkSync solves

 Gas fees for token transfers on Ethereum exceed $2M per month.
 With zkSync these costs can be reduced to a small fraction.

 The rise of DeFi opens many more interesting use cases. zkSync is here to unlock Paypal-scale for your project.

 # zkSync in comparison

 zkSync stands out remarkably in security and usability among existing L2 scaling solutions.
 Thanks to the combination of cutting-edge cryptography and on-chain data availability, zkRollup (the core technology of zkSync) is the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
-Users can go offline for a year, then come back and be sure to safely withdraw their assets without any external help — even if zkRollup operators were long gone.
+Roughly speaking, users can go offline for a year, then come back and be sure to safely withdraw their assets without any external help — even if zkRollup operators were long gone.